Memory tester: Software testers

 Memory diagnostic software programs (e.g., memtest86) are low-cost or free tools used to check for memory failures on a PC.
 They are usually in the form of a bootable software distribution on a floppy disk or CD-ROM.
 The diagnostic tools provide memory test patterns which are able to test all system memory in a computer.
 Diagnostic software cannot be used when a PC is unable to start due to memory or motherboard.
 While in principle a test program could report its results by sending them to a storage device (e.g., floppy disc) or printer if working, or by sound signals, in practice a working display is required.

 Worm memory tests

 Some stronger memory tests capable of detecting subtle timing problems are implemented as self-modifying, dynamically self-relocating and potentially self-destructive memory worms called worm memory test (or worm test).

 Detected faults

-Memory testers are designed to detect two types of faults that affect the functional behavior of a system (memory chip, logic chips or PCB board): Non-Permanent faults and Permanent faults.
+Memory testers are designed to detect two types of faults that affect the functional behavior of a system (memory chip, logic chips or PCB): Non-Permanent faults and Permanent faults.